skx/yal/README.md

   * Via a `:type` suffix.
 For example `(lambda (a:string b:number) ..`.
 * Support for macros.
   * See [mtest.lisp](mtest.lisp) for some simple tests/usage examples.
+  * The standard library uses macros, sparingly, for example to implement the `(while)` function.

 Here's what optional parameters, inspired by Emacs, look like in practice: